 No, I don’t find flying a scary thing, and I feel perfectly normal even during the worst of all turbulence in the history of aircrafts.
 Moreover, I know flying is, by far, the safest mode of transportation available today.

 Yet every time I have to fly it scares the living shit out of me!

 Flying Only Seems More Dangerous Until I Actually Board The Flight

 The idea of missing a flight, arriving at the wrong airport, or worse, forgetting the passport, scares me to death.
 Because missing a flight, for no matter what reason, means losing a big chunk of money from your bank account.

-As I reached the New Delhi airport to board my first flight and initiate my journey, I found that by mistake I’ve booked it exactly one month later from today.
-Rather than on 20/8/2016, as was the date the day I showed up at the airport, I booked the flight on 20/9/2016.
+As I reached the New Delhi airport to board my first flight and initiate my journey, I found that by mistake I’ve booked my flight one month later from date of my flight — i.e; rather than on 20/8/2016, as was the date the day I showed up at the airport, I booked the flight on 20/9/2016.
 Now I’d two options, one that I cancel the flight, get no refund, and re-book another flight, almost at a double price.
 And second, that I return after one month to board the same flight but miss the next two flights and ruin my entire plan altogether.
 And there I was, overwhelmed by the ambiguity of emotions – sadness, anger (which was slowly turning into wrath!) confusion, helplessness, all playing their part together!
 And that’s the problem with flying.
 You’re always out of options, and so vulnerable to be ripped off.
-One simple mistake and you’re done!
+One simple mistake and you’re bankrupt!

-Airports are like train stations, except that in an airport you can’t say ‘fuck it, I am taking a taxi’, and if you miss your flight, you’ve no other option but to book another 20,000 Rupee flight with this time, a middle seat, and right next to the emergency door – which means you cannot even recline your seat.
+Airports are like train stations, except that in an airport you can’t say ‘fuck it, I am taking a taxi’, and if you miss your flight, you’ve no other option but to book another 20,000 Rupee flight with this time, a middle seat, and right next to the emergency door.
 So I hate flying.
 And I find it risky.

 Other In-flight Difficulties To Make Things Worse